 Vertex ML Metadata organizes resources hierarchically, where every resource belongs to a MetadataStore.
 You must first have a MetadataStore before you can create Metadata resources.

-An Artifact is a discrete entity or piece of data produced and consumed by a machine learning workflow.
-Examples of Artifacts include input files, transformed datasets, trained models, training logs, and deployed model endpoints.
+- An artifact is a discrete entity or piece of data produced and consumed by a machine learning workflow.
+Examples of artifacts include datasets, models, input files, and training logs.

 The following is an example of how the predefined